 In FY2019, APERC experts were dispatched to Indonesia in two seminars.
 The first was the energy statistics training course on 25-29 November 2019.
-The second was advanced electricity demand and supply planning using APERC GAMS electricity model on 2-6 December 2019.
+The second was advanced electricity demand and supply planning using the APERC GAMS electricity model on 2-6 December 2019.

-APERC established a cooperation course on 'Energy Issues in Asia-Pacific Region' at the Graduate School of Asia-Pacific Studies, Waseda University in 2016, in commemoration of the 20th anniversary of APERC.
-As a part of APERC's training activities, APERC will enhance 'energy literacy' of future leaders of Asia-Pacific region in general and invite candidates of energy experts to further energy studies through this cooperation course.
-This is the fifth year in which APERC dispatches their researchers to give lectures to Waseda University graduate students, though the course is suspended due to COVID-19.
+APERC established a cooperation course on 'Energy Issues in Asia-Pacific Region' at the Graduate School of Asia-Pacific Studies, Waseda University, in 2016, in commemoration of the 20th anniversary of APERC.
+As a part of APERC's training activities, APERC enhanced the 'energy literacy' of future leaders of the Asia-Pacific region in general and invited candidates of energy experts to further energy studies through this cooperation course.
+The course completed its 5-year program.

-Due to travel restrictions brought about by the COVID-19 pandemic, APERC held online training courses for Indonesia and the Philippines in September and October 2020, respectively, instead of dispatching of experts to other economies.
+Due to travel restrictions brought about by the COVID-19 pandemic, APERC held online training courses for Indonesia and the Philippines in September and October 2020, respectively, instead of dispatching experts to these economies.
+In addition, APERC organised the 27th Seminar on Energy Modelling on 8-12 March 2021 online.